xu-lisa/stat-praktikum-protein-intake-mv/README.md

 **Step 9: Statistical Description**

-First analyses to get familiar with the data and explorative data analysis for further questions.
+First analysis to get familiar with the data and exploratory data analysis for further questions.

 **Step 10: PYTHON**